 He is the surgeon in the Guy’s unit who performs the retroperitoneal lymph node dissections (RPLND) for men with residual testis cancer after intensive chemotherapy.

-Mr O'Brien runs the retroperitoneal fibrosis (RPF) service with Ms Archie Fernando and Dr James Pattison.
+Tim runs the retroperitoneal fibrosis (RPF) service with Ms Archie Fernando and Dr James Pattison.
 This specialist service was established in 2012 and the multidisciplinary care offered is probably unique in the UK.
-The clinic has been a great success and in 2016 the 150th patient was seen for assessment.
+The clinic has been a great success and in 2018 the 260th patient with RPF was seen for assessment.
 The team have built up very significant expertise in ureterolysis so that over 60 patients have now undergone this complex operation.
 A patient forum has been established and the team are actively involoved in research in the disease.

-In bladder cancer his team have developed and improved the techniques of blue light cystoscopy (photodynamic assisted resection PDD) and sequential intravesical EMDA Mitomycin with BCG, techniques which aim to improve the completeness of bladder cancer treatment whilst preserving bladder function.The team have published numerous papers on the techniques; won a prestigious award from the European Association of Urology for their research ; and Mr O’Brien was invited in 2010 to the FDA in Washington DC to make the case for approval of PDD in the United States.
+In bladder cancer his team have developed and improved the techniques of blue light cystoscopy (photodynamic assisted resection PDD) and sequential intravesical EMDA Mitomycin with BCG, techniques which aim to improve the completeness of bladder cancer treatment whilst preserving bladder function.The team have published numerous papers on the techniques, won a prestigious award from the European Association of Urology for their research, and Tim was invited in 2010 to the FDA in Washington DC to make the case for approval of PDD in the United States.

-From 2010-14, Mr O'Brien was Chairman of the section of oncology of the British Association of Urological Surgeons (BAUS).
+From 2010-14, Tim was chairman of the section of oncology of the British Association of Urological Surgeons (BAUS).
 In this role he led national efforts to improve urological cancer surgery and was the lead author on publications examining the quality of partial nephrectomy and RPLND across the UK.